37 Fundraising Options for Global Mental Health

 The BMA Information Fund, established in 2005, provides books, DVDs, CDs and articles to healthcare-related organizations in developing countries.
 Healthcare Institutions, Medical Schools, Libraries and health-focused NGO’s can apply.
 Individuals can not.

-Applications are now closed, but the fund will announce new rounds on their website.
+Applications for 2014 are now closed, but the fund will announce new rounds on their website.

 The BMA is also a supporter of HIFA 2015 (Healthcare Information for All by 2015), the aim of which is to ensure everyone worldwide has access to an informed healthcare provider by 2015.